North Sikkim: A piece of heaven

 Lachung Accommodation

-There are several home-stays in Lachung.
+There are several homestays in Lachung.
 Don’t expect royal hotels in this remote part of Sikkim.
-Home-stays are cosy, neat and beautiful.
+Moreover, homestays are cozy, neat, and beautiful.
 We recommend Kalden Residency, run by two friendly sisters.
-They rooms are bright and pretty, the view from the tiny balcony opens to infinite lines of sky touching the touching the mountains and rivers.
-It’s one amazing place to stay in.
+The rooms are bright and pretty, the view from the tiny balcony opens to infinite lines of sky touching the mountains and rivers.
+It’s one undeniably amazing place to stay in.

 https://www.makemytrip.com/hotels/kalden_residency_i-details-lachung.html

--Your package cost must include food, lodging and permissions.
-At any point in time should the driver ask you to pay for anything, deny.
+• Your package cost must include food, lodging, and permissions.
+At any point in time should the driver ask you to pay for anything, simply deny it.

--Negotiate well and they might include the above in your travel plan.
+• Negotiate well and they might include the above in your travel plan.
 It is hence advisable to skip Chopta Valley and Thangu.
-(They are just view points and included in the itinerary for the sake of it)
+(They are just viewpoints and are included in the itinerary for the sake of it)

--Your package cost will not include anything extra.
-Not even a bottle of water.
-Carry your own sipper.
+• Your package cost will not include anything extra.
+Not even a bottle of water and plastic bottles are not sold in North Sikkim.
+So don’t forget to carry your sipper.

--Shops sell products at high price (as they have to get things from Gangtok).
-Stock up with popcorn, dark chocolates and light snacks to beat nausea and hunger pangs.
+• Shops sell products at high prices (as they get things from Gangtok).
+So stock up with popcorn, dark chocolates. and light snacks to beat nausea and hunger pangs.

--Even in the month of May or June, the weather remains cold.
+• Even in May or June, the weather remains cold.

--Always carry your original documents and a copy with you all the time.
-You might be asked to prove your identity by Army.
+• Additionally, carry your original documents and a copy with you all the time.
+You might be asked to prove your identity by the armed forces.

--Do not take pictures of Army cantonments or artillery.
+• Do not take pictures of Army establishments or artillery.
 Failing to adhere to these might get your phone/camera confiscated.

-Feel free to get in touch in case you have queries for North Sikkim.
-Would be more than happy to help.
+Please feel free to get in touch in case you have queries related to North Sikkim itinerary.
+We would be more than happy to help.

-P.S- This trip of mine was in October 2018 .
+P.S- This trip of ours was in October 2018.
 Also, the post made it to the top post of the day on Indiblogger homepage.